JJHerrmann/HearthandRook/content/Rook's Forge/Rook's Deity Zine/Hellenes/Archegennetikon/Archegennetikon.md

+---
+title: Archegennetikon
+description: A placeholder description for Archegennetikon.
+---

 # Archegennetikon: The Primordial Deities

 Before the Titans.
 Before the Olympians.
 There were the first echoes — chaos, void, night, time.
 The *Archegennetikon* catalogs the origins of being, force, and fate.